 Occasional librarian.
 Once and future bookstore clerk.
 Part-time museum guide.
 Lifelong student.
 Currently working for the Red Cross.

 art, books, classic rock, comics, dancing, filmscores, history, Ireland, languages, larp, movies, music in general, mythology, nature, paranormal phenomena, period dramas, philosophy, poetry, psychology, tea, traveling, video games.

 Currently airing shows:

-The Borgias, Doctor Who, Downton Abbey, Elementary, Game of Thrones, True Blood, The Vampire Diaries, Vikings.
+Doctor Who, Downton Abbey, Elementary, Game of Thrones, Sleepy Hollow, The Vampire Diaries, Vikings.

 Shows no longer airing:

-Alias, Angel, Band of Brothers, Being Human (original British version, s1-3), BtVS, Farscape, Legend of the Seeker, Life on Mars (again, the original), Sanctuary, Veronica Mars, The X-Files.
+Alias, Angel, Band of Brothers, Being Human (original British version, s1-3), The Borgias, BtVS, Farscape, Legend of the Seeker, Life on Mars (again, the original), Sanctuary, Veronica Mars, The X-Files.